All travelers to Indonesia will be subjected to the pre-flight and entry conditions below:

 Using a local SIM card:

+Another option for buying a local SIM card is to visit a local convenience store or a mobile phone shop.
 There are a lot of mobile phone shops that would register phones for free when you purchase a SIM card or an Internet package from them.

 Latest reliable updates: